Kraków-Podgórze Detention Centre

-The Former Kraków-Podgórze Detention Centre (Dawny Areszt Śledczy Kraków Podgórze) - a historic building of the former Imperial and Royal Podgórze county court and detention center located at 3 Stefana Czarnieckiego Street in Podgórze, the former district of Kraków.
+The Former Kraków-Podgórze Detention Centre (Dawny Areszt Śledczy Kraków Podgórze) - a historic building of the former Imperial and Royal Podgórze county court and detention center located at 3 Stefana Czarnieckiego Street in Podgórze, the former district of Kraków, Poland.
 Built in 1905, from design by Ferdynand Liebling.

 During World War II, it was a Nazi German prison, a place of secret detention and torture of Polish members of the Resistance, It is memorialized as a notorious site of martyrdom during the German occupation of Poland.
 The prison facility had a Gestapo station attached to it.

 The prison was initially incorporated within the borders of the Kraków Ghetto when that district was created by the Nazis in March 1941; however, in the redistricting of June 1942 (following mass deportations of the Ghetto population) the whole street was placed outside the confines of the Ghetto.

 Overview

 In Polish literature, the prison is commonly referred to simply as więzienie przy ulicy Czarnieckiego ("the prison in Czarniecki Street").
 The facility comprises the main building, constructed in 1905 (since 1996 listed in the register of historical monuments), and the adjoining parcel of land covering 3,133 square metres and surrounding the building on both sides and at the back (bounded on the south by the ulica Rękawka).
 The grounds were used by the Nazis as execution grounds during the Second World War which ended here with the liberation of Kraków on 18 January 1945.
 The facility was used by the Nazis as a de facto subsidiary (Zweiganstalt) of the significantly larger facility in the Montelupich Prison.
 Among the numerous victims murdered here is counted the Polish poet, Zuzanna Ginczanka.
 The prison is mentioned in the diaries of Holocaust survivors, such as Stanisław Taubenschlag (b.
 1920; the son of Rafał Taubenschlag), and was the place of imprisonment by the Nazis of Polish elite represented by the sculptor, Jan Krzyczkowski (1910–1980).
 It appears in the memoirs of Tadeusz Pankiewicz, the proprietor of the famous Under the Eagle Pharmacy nearby, featured in the award-winning film, Schindler's List.
 The various methods of torture used by the Nazis against the detainees included an early form of waterboarding performed in a bathtub full of water, which close family members of the victims specially brought to the prison for the occasion were made to witness as an added terror tactic (e.g., in the case of Józef Świstak nom de guerre Bunkier, a member of the Szare Szeregi, d.
 1944, whose mother was made to witness his martyrdom).
 The prison was a military target in the attempts by the Armia Krajowa to free prisoners incarcerated there.
 Most of those imprisoned at Czarnieckiego 3 could not be helped.